← Back to Netgear Routers Modem / Router UFB Settings

 3. Router configuration via setup wizard

-Once logged in, follow these steps to set up the Internet connection type:
+Once logged in, follow these steps to set up the internet connection type:

 4. Internet connection type settings (DHCP)